jelmervdl/java-examples/README.md

 ### Method chaining example ###
 A simple example to show what really happens when you write `x.getA().getB().getC()` using a rich man.

+### Undo Manager example ###
+This program contains a model that has an `UndoManager` which it uses to store all the edits made.
+The example also demonstrates how to keep all the places where the data is used up to date, and is therefore also quite a nice example of the Observable pattern.